drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 ```

 **Known Issues**:
 - The `uninstall` command does nothing more than delete a Kubernetes namespace.
 This is a brute force way of removing Drasi.
 Any resources, such as databases, that where setup outside the Drasi namespace will not be deleted, and any non Drasi resources created in the Drasi namespace will be deleted.
-Any deleted resources are unrecoverable and will need to be re-created if deleted accidently.
+Any deleted resources are unrecoverable and will need to be re-created if deleted accidentally.

 ### drasi version
 **Purpose**: The `version` command returns the version tag of the running Drasi CLI.
 The version tag of the Drasi CLI is important because it is the version tag the Drasi CLI will use by default when the [init](#drasi-init) command is run and will be the default version tag for the images that are pulled for use in the Drasi deployment.